Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 SVG's work similarly to html pages, where tags represent objects that can have *objects nested within them*: each circle is an element *nested within* the SVG.
 Each circle contains some coordinates of the object's center (cx, cy), and radius (r), so the SVG is just a set of instructions defining the geometry of each object, where to put each object, and how to style the objects in [the SVG coordinate space](https://bl.ocks.org/mbostock/3019563).

-It's also worth noting that D3 has the ability to write and edit [many types of shape elements](https://www.w3schools.com/graphics/svg_examples.asp) to SVG's, like rectangles (`<rect>`), not just circles.
-Later we'll use a [`<path>` element](https://www.w3schools.com/graphics/svg_path.asp), which has a shorthand format for definining complex polygons like country boundaries.
+It's also worth noting that D3 has the ability to select, write, and edit any element on the [HTML DOM](https://www.w3schools.com/js/js_htmldom.asp), and [any of the SVG shape elements](https://www.w3schools.com/graphics/svg_examples.asp) like rectangles and lines.
+Later we'll learn to use D3 to create [`<path>` elements](https://www.w3schools.com/graphics/svg_path.asp)  to draw complex country boundaries on our map.

 # Tutorial Time!